 Back to all Project Ideas / Lights Out!

-Did you know that lighting typically uses over 25% of the energy used in a school (U.S. Department of Energy)?
+Did you know that lighting typically uses over 25% of the energy used in a school?
 A school-wide lighting retrofit is an easy way to save on electricity bills—the payback time from the decrease in energy costs is typically less than two years.
 But if a retrofit isn’t in the cards for your school, a good old-fashioned “Turn Out the Lights” campaign can go a long way.
 Your student green team and your excellent signage will forge the way, and a chat with your custodian will ensure you’re hitting all the bases.

 - Find out how much your school spends on electricity and communicate this information to students, faculty, and staff.